Treatment of ICP: other drugs

 A new trial, called TURRIFIC, is currently under way in Australia to evaluate its efficacy.
 ICP Support is a collaborator on this study.

 Dexamethasone is a steroid that has previously been used to improve the symptoms of ICP by reducing the production of hormones.
 However, prolonged exposure to steroids during pregnancy is now considered to be harmful, and dexamethasone is no longer used to treat ICP.
 You may, however, be offered injections of dexamethasone or another steroid (betamethasone) if your doctors are considering delivering your baby early.
 This will help your baby’s lungs to mature and prepare them for birth.
 Some women report that their itching temporarily improves after having these injections.

 Chlorpheniramine (also known as piriton) is an antihistamine that is sometimes prescribed because some doctors hope that it will reduce the sensation of itch, but there is no evidence that this is the case.
 However, it may also have the side-effect of making you feel drowsy, therefore helping you to sleep.
-It has no effect on liver function tests and does not reduce bile acid levels.
+It has no effect on the enzymes in your liver blood test and does not reduce bile acid levels.

 Topical treatments such as calamine lotion and aqueous cream with menthol may help to relieve the itch, although the effect may be short-lived.